 In the beginning, these young athletes had to rely on the charity of individuals to achieve their aims but over time, various sporting clubs, non sporting organisations and other individuals came forward with sponsorship to enable a more organised sporting competition to be realised.

-N.S.W.
-Push & Power Rugby League Inc. is an organisation that provides opportunities for disabled athletes and non disabled athletes to be involved in sporting activities that are not generally catered for by any other organisation.
+Push & Power Wheelchair Rugby League Inc. is an organisation that provides opportunities for disabled athletes and non disabled athletes to be involved in sporting activities that are not generally catered for by any other organisation.
 We are unique in that we do not concentrate on any one particular physical disability and that both manual and power-drive wheelchair dependent athletes can participate side by side.

-The core of what has become N.S.W.
-Push & Power Rugby League Inc. was formed in the mid 1980’s when a group of friends with disabilities met on weekends to play sports at Mt Druitt.
+The core of what has become Push & Power Wheelchair Rugby League Inc. was formed in the mid 1980’s when a group of friends with disabilities met on weekends to play sports at Mt Druitt.